Kahayla/Research-Repository-IT5016D/MyCodes/MyCode.md

 > _Note: I do not have the rights to change privacy of this repository_

 In the context of my journey at Developers Institute, the Reservation System with Authentication project stands out as a pivotal exploration into the realms of authentication, authorization, and backend development.
-The primary objective was to construct a robust reservation system that not only facilitated booking reservations at various restaurants but also ensured secure and authorized access through user authentication.
+The primary objective was to construct a robust reservation system that not only facilitated booking reservations at various restaurants but also ensured secure and authorised access through user authentication.

 ### Features

 - **Authentication and Authorization:**
   - Implemented secure user authentication using `express-oauth2-jwt-bearer`.
-  - Ensured authorized API access, allowing users to seamlessly interact with the reservation system.
+  - Ensured authorzised API access, allowing users to seamlessly interact with the reservation system.
 - **API Integration:**

   - Adopted the `OpenAPI` specification to design a structured and reliable API.